U.S. Justice pledges to prosecute activists who damage pipelines

 The DOJ’s statement on the protesters is an escalation of the department’s stance from the days of the administration of former President Barack Obama, a Democrat.
 In 2016, the DOJ along with the Army Corps of Engineers gave a temporary victory to the Standing Rock Sioux Tribe by refusing to approve an easement for Dakota Access.
 Trump moved to open Dakota Access early in his presidency.

+Andrew Black, head of the Association of Oil Pipe Lines, applauded the DOJ’s move, saying that closing a valve without simultaneously controlling pumps along the pipeline could cause a dangerous rupture and a spill.

-Ward said the Justice Department was going after the wrong parties.
+But Ward said the Justice Department was going after the wrong parties.
 “In a sane world, the DOJ would be using its discretion to prosecute pipeline and fossil fuel companies for causing irreparable harm to the planet,” he said.

-Divisions over another pipeline project that has galvanized environmentalists but which Trump supports could escalate later this month.
+Divisions over another pipeline project that has galvanized environmentalists but which Trump supports could widen later this month.
 Nebraska regulators are set to decide then whether TransCanada Corp’s Keystone XL pipeline, which would also ship crude from the Canadian oil sands, should go forward.

 Reporting by Timothy Gardner; Editing by Chizu Nomiyama and Leslie Adler